linuxcaffe/tw-agenda-hook/README.md

 This hook provides an agenda report, that sorts scheduled, due, until and waiting tasks together, chronologically.
 It does so by tracking an "effective date".

-status: WORKING? maybe not? still testing.. approach with caution!
+status: WORKING! still testing.. approach with caution!

 new reports;
 - agenda